How to Deal with Procrastination if You Have ADHD

 - Predominantly hyperactive-impulsive

-- If you have the predominantly hyperactive-impulsive type of ADHD, your behaviour will include fidgeting, interrupting others when you’re in conversation with them, and be incapable of waiting your turn.
+- If you have the predominantly hyperactive-impulsive type of ADHD, your behaviour will include fidgeting, interrupting others when you’re in conversation with them, and being incapable of waiting your turn.

 - Combined hyperactive-impulse and inattentive